elixirschool/telemetry-code-along/README.md

   * Implementation
     * Use Telemetry package
     * Establish module that defines which events you are listening to--this attaches them to the default handler.
+      * Go through all of the OOTB events and link to source code
       * Look at source code in Phoenix that emits those telemetry events.
       * Tagging - slice up HTTP requests by contoller + action; DB queries by source and command.
 Tags become part of metric name in standard statsd formatting.
 Custom tag values functions
       * Note on Datadog formatter